Ripples in graphene: A variational approach: The multiple-period problem

 \section{The multiple-period problem}

-In this section, we study the relation between length and energy for a chain consisting of more than one \UUU single \EEE atomic period.
+In this section, we study the relation between length and energy for a chain consisting of more than one single \UUU discrete-wave \EEE period.
 More precisely, we will investigate configurations belonging to

 for $\delta >0$ to be specified below, where the bond lengths $b_i$ and angles $\varphi_i$ are defined in \eqref{eq: bonds and angles}.
 (As before, for the angles indices run only from 2 to $n-1$.)
 For later purpose, we note that by Lemma \ref{lemma: cell energy},(ii) we have